graphile/starter/README.md

 ## Purpose

-The intention of this software is that you will take the ideas and concepts in it and incorporate them into their own project, or use a copy of this software as a starting point for your project.
+Take this software and use it as the starting point to build your project.
+Go make some money, and [give something back](https://github.com/users/benjie/sponsorship) to support us building more tools and kits for the Node, GraphQL and PostgreSQL ecosystems.

 Please note that this software is not "complete," free of software defects, or free of security issues — it is not a "finished" solution, but rather the